GhJowkar/python_for_come/README.md

-# Tutorial: Python for Computational Evolutionary Model
+# Tutorial: Python for Computational Molecular Evolutionary Tasks

 In this file, I provided Python scripts for working with biological sequences and phylogenetic trees.
 This tutorial assumes you are familiar with basic bioinformatic tasks and their extension to computational evolutionary models.